danbiocchi/oxidizedoasis-websands/docs/Jules_tasks.md

 Each task is a complete, focused implementation that an AI agent can finish in 5-10 minutes.
 All tasks deliver working functionality without placeholders and are suitable for creating a git branch, testing, and merging.

+--- Important note
+Upon completeing a task: Update each task you complete by checking off the task checkbox and add a field "Completion Status:" with your status after completing the task.
 ---

 ## **FOUNDATION & INFRASTRUCTURE (Tasks 1-15)**